monstermac77/anxiety/README.md

 * One's ability to speak continuously without a break for thought (eloquence)
 * One's comfort with sitting in silence with their thoughts without taking action, speaking, or consuming media (television, music, a podcast, etc.)
 * One's typing speed compared to their baseline
-* One's ability to decide where to go or what to purchase among multiple options (e.g. which vaccum cleaner to choose, which laundromat/restauraunt to go to, which movie to see)
+* One's ability to decide where to go or what to purchase among multiple options (e.g. which vaccum cleaner to choose, which item to order, which laundromat to go to, which movie to watch)
 * One's ability to make sustained eye contact
 * One's sensitivity to physical pain/discomfort
 * One's ability to withhold information in the face of pressure